 The quality of teaching and learning, the curriculum and the impact of interventions and support are consistently reviewed to help every child achieve their academic potential.
 The Academy firmly believes that developing the whole child is critical to improving levels of attainment and in developing the broader skills and character that will strengthen students' commitment to lifelong learning and their active engagement in the community.
 The Academy supports this belief through, not least, its strong ethos, broad curriculum, exceptional behaviour and attendance management and an extensive range of enrichment extra-curricular activities.
-Improving KS4 and 5 outcomes, whether they be Centre Assessed Grades, Non-Examined Assessments, (Covid 19), or traditional examinations, against DfE/Ofqual directives and accountability measures will continue to be the Academy's central strategic priority.
+Improving KS4 and 5 outcomes, against DfE/Ofqual directives and accountability measures will continue to be the Academy's central strategic priority.
+Improving attendance supports this priority and helps improve Safeguarding.